aurora-scheduler/scheduler/docs/features/custom-plugins.md

 - http_offer_set_endpoint is the REST API endpoint, e.g. http://127.0.0.1:9090/v1/offerset.
 - http_offer_set_max_starting_tasks_per_slave is the maximum starting tasks per slave.
 If a slave has more than this number of starting tasks, it will be put at the end of offer list.
+This feature is useful when a node is vulnerable to a certain number of tasks starting at the same time.
+A task often demands a lot of resources during STARTING (e.g., pulling docker images and frequent healchecks).
+Too many of them starting at the same time may overload the nodes.
+It is disabled by default.
 If you want to use this feature, please set this parameter a positive integer number.
-It is disabled by default.

 - http_offer_set_task_fetch_interval determine how often HTTP OfferSet fetches the starting tasks from the `task_store`.
 By default, it is `1secs`.